Le-Jared/Elevator-Management-System/README.md

 This simulation can be helpful in understanding the complexity involved in designing an efficient elevator scheduling system and can be extended to incorporate more advanced features.

-### Overview
+### Project Structure
 This system is capable of managing multiple elevators in a building, assigning requests to these elevators, and moving the elevators between different floors to meet these requests.
-The core of the system consists of two classes: Elevator and Building.
+The core of the system consists of two classes:

-- Elevator class: Represents an elevator in a building.
-An Elevator services ElevatorRequests, moving from floor to floor, loading and unloading passengers.

-- Building class: Represents a building with a certain number of floors and elevators.
-It maintains a list of elevators and a queue of elevator requests.
-An ElevatorRequest is serviced by an available Elevator.
+Elevator: This class models the behavior of an individual elevator in the building.
+It is responsible for moving between floors, loading/unloading passengers, and servicing requests.

+Building: This class represents a building that contains multiple elevators.
+It manages the queue of elevator requests and assigns requests to the available elevators in an efficient manner.

+ElevatorRequest: This class encapsulates a single elevator request.
+Each request contains an origin floor and a destination floor.

+ElevatorManager: Manages elevator requests by assigning them to the elevators in the building.

+Main: Serves as the entry point for the elevator management system.
+It initiates a building, starts the elevator manager, and allows users to make elevator requests via the console.

 ### Features
 Multi-threading: Each elevator operates in its own thread, simulating real-world operations of elevators running concurrently.